kneeks/is-210-Final-Project/README.md

 ### Roommate Survey

 This program prompts the user with questions.
 These questions are then used to detemine, if an applicant is an applicable candidate for being John Brown's roommate.
+Then creates a candidate.txt file for people who fit the criteria.

 ### Persona